-The association's name is Driffield and Wolds University of the Third Age (u3a) (and in this document it is called the charity).
-It is a member of the Third Age Trust (herein after referred to as 'The Trust') (Registered Charity Number 288007).
+The association's name is Roding Valley University of the Third Age (u3a) (and in this document it is called the charity).
+The charity number is: 1116143.

+It is a member of the Third Age Trust (herein after referred to as 'The Trust') (Registered Charity Number 288007)